kairi003/Get-cookies.txt-LOCALLY/README.md

 ## Build for Firefox
 1. Download and unzip this repository.
 2. Merge `src/manifest.json` and `src/manifest-firefox.json` using one of the following methods:
-   - `npm install && npm run build:firfox` and install generated `.zip` file.
+   - `npm install && npm run build:firfox` and install generated `.zip` file from the `dist` directory.
    - `jq -s '.[0] + .[1]' src/manifest.json src/manifest-firefox.json > src/manifest.json` and install the extension from the `src` rectory.
    - Merge manually.